Southfield SchoolExtracurricular Activities

 Advanced Visual Arts

 Taught by Margaret Holt, Advanced Visual Arts is offered to 7th-8th grade serious art students who are dedicated to building skills to become better artists.
 Students do not have to be “good artists” in order to join, they just need to have the desire to improve and willingness to practice.
 Students will apply what they have learned about the elements of art and principles of design.
 Traditional art genres (landscape, still life, additive sculpture, portraiture, and more) will be introduced and technical applications in various media will be taught.
-Register here or complete this form and return to the school by August 30th for the fall semester.
+Register here or complete this form and return to the school for the spring semester.

 Sign up today for Eagle Singers!
 Open to 5th-8th grade students.
 This group meets once a week after school (3:00-3:30pm on Wednesdays in the Commons Music Room).
 The choral group performs three times during the school year, participates in community service projects, and enjoys going off-campus for lunch.
 Register here or complete this form and return to the school to be an Eagle Singer!